-My first site I purchased with a very small investment, which is what I recommend to anyone purchasing a site for the first time, since it is a risk, and starting small allows you to minimize the risk while still learning and possibly making a good deal.
+Buying a site from the website owner is always a risk, and starting small allows you to minimize the risk while still learning and possibly making a good deal.

 My fourth site is the biggest investment I’ve ever made, aside from stocks.